 getting hired, again, in Switzerland

 Seven months into that job, we found out that they were moving their sales division back to the UK as it was a British company after all.
 My imminent redundancy was disheartening, and I found myself having to start the job search all over again.
 It just so happened that a job opening turned up that all expats, from the ones who worked in high-level positions at Proctor & Gamble to all my expat colleagues at my current office, were eager to apply to.
-No joke, we were all chatting with each other about applying.
+I remember we were all chatting with each other about applying, and I distinctly remember meeting people at Les Voiles including a marketing manager at Proctor & Gamble who said he applied for the job and couldn’t even hide his shock that I, a 25 year old, landed the job.

 interview with UBS Zurich